madhusudanbabar/k-domains/README.md

       }
       ],
       ["@nuxtjs/router",{
-          keepDefaultRouter: true // this line is necessary }
+          keepDefaultRouter: true // this line is mandatory...
+      }
       ]
     ]
 }
 ```

-4. Create Directories in `pages` folder with the values given in subDomains option.
+4. Create Directories in `pages` folder with the same name as given in the module options (subDomain and rootDomain).
-5. Add your pages for the `root-domain`.
 6. At the end your pages directory should look like this:
 ```
 |